Chesapeake and Ohio 2716: Clinchfield restoration attempt

-By early 1979, the Clinchfield Railroad (CRR) operated a steam excursion program under the leadership of general manager Thomas D. Moore Jr., using 4-6-0 No. 1, but as per request of their parent company, the Family Lines, the CRR began searching for a larger steam locomotive to expand the program.
+By early 1979, the Clinchfield Railroad (CRR) operated a steam excursion program under the leadership of general manager Thomas D. Moore Jr., using 4-6-0 No. 1, but at the request of their parent company, the Family Lines, the CRR began searching for a larger steam locomotive to expand the program.
 The railroad subsequently reached an agreement with the KRM to lease and operate No. 2716, and in March 1979, the locomotive was towed to Marion, North Carolina to be operationally restored.
 (Note: The CRR simultaneously attempted to lease and restore Nashville, Chattanooga and St. Louis 576, but its city of Nashville, Tennessee, owners decided against the proposal.
 The city subsequently changed their minds and negotiated with the Family Lines to lease and restore No. 576, but to no avail.)

 In May, as No. 2716 was being disassembled, crews encountered multiple mechanical problems inside the boiler.
-Later that same month, the Family Lines cancelled the Clinchfield steam program and No. 2716's restoration, when Thomas Moore was forced to resign for participating in a scandal to defraud the CRR.
+Later that same month, the Family Lines cancelled the Clinchfield steam program and No. 2716's restoration, when Moore was forced to resign for participating in a scandal to defraud the CRR.
 In late 1979, the CRR returned the partially-disassembled No. 2716 to the KRM, and they paid the museum some compensation cash for not reassembling the locomotive.